 When I first saw this study I was curious about this component the most.
 Patients who received placebo received, well, placebo.
-Those who received haldol received 2.5mg three times daily.
+Those who received haldol in the ICU received 2.5mg three times daily.
 If the patient needed a bit more, they could receive additional doses up to a total of 20mg per day.
 If that didn’t cut it, safety of the staff and patient were preserved with either propofol, benzos, or dexmedetomidine.
 The staff was not hung out to dry as many were concerned about in the comments section of my IG post.

 In total, they recruited 491 patients into the haldol group and 472 in

 The primary outcome was a composite outcome.
 I think I better start getting used to those although I don’t really like them.
 It was “the number of days alive and out of the hospital within 90 days after randomization.”
 I’ll go over the results of the primary outcome before moving over to the secondary outcomes.
 I